The following resources are ones that I personally recommend and are not a comprehensive list of available resources on this topic.

 The Raging Quiet by Sherryl Jordan.
 Simon and Schuster, 1999: This tender historical YA novel centers around Marnie, a young woman forced to marry an older man to save her family from starvation.
 When her new husband dies in a fall, the villagers suspect she is a witch, and their suspicions grows when she befriends a another outcast who is deaf, and romance grows between them.

 Show Me a Sign by Ann Clare LeZotte.
-Scholastic, 2020: Set in 1805, this engrossing historical novel – written by a Deaf author – explores prejudice and racism through the eyes of 11-year-old Mary Lambert, who is deaf.
+Scholastic, 2020; Set Me Free by Ann Clare LeZotte.
+Scholastic, 2021: Set Me Free by Ann Clare LeZotte.
+Scholastic, 2021: Set in the early 1800s, these engrossing historical novels – written by a Deaf author – explores prejudice and racism through the eyes of 11-year-old Mary Lambert, who is deaf.
 Following her younger brother’s death, Mary lives with her parents in a close-knit Martha’s Vineyard town made up of both English and Wampanoag members.
 So many of the residents are deaf that the island has its own sign language, used by hearing and deaf people alike; this attracts a young scientist named Andrew Noble, who wants to discover the source of the town’s widespread “infirmity.”
+Set Me Free follows Mary as she tries to reach another deaf child who has been hidden away by her wealthy family, cut off from communication to hide a family secret.

 The Silence Between Us by Alison Gervais.
 Blink, 2019: Deaf teenager Maya attends a hearing school for the first time in her senior year of high school in a new town.
 As she navigates the challenges of attending classes with an interpreter, making hearing friends, and supporting her younger brother, who has cystic fibrosis, she explores her Deaf identity and how she wants to assert it in a hearing world.
 The author is Hard of Hearing herself and has worked in the Deaf community.